(Frequently Asked Questions)

 What is your phone number?

 Answer: Our phone number is 865-548-1500.
-We try and answer phone calls between the hours of 9am – 5pm Monday through Friday and 9 am – 3 pm on Saturday and Sunday.
+We try and answer phone calls between the hours of 6 am – 3 pm Monday through Friday.
 However, if we do not answer we are probably talking with another customer or teaching a class and are unable to answer.
 Many questions can be answered here on our website.
 If you decide to call and leave a message, messages are returned in the order they are left (usually within 24 hours).
-If you would like a faster response please email firstname.lastname@example.org as emails are usually answered faster, the same day.
+If you would like a faster response please email [email protected] as emails are usually answered faster, the same day.
 Please note that not every class we teach is listed on this site, as We Often Teach On-Site at other businesses.
 Thus, if we are not able to take your call, please try us again, leave a message, email us, or complete the Contact Form for inquiry regarding groups of eight or more.

 Will you come to my location (home, office or facility) to teach a CPR class or are classes only offered at your location?